Resources for Department Chairs and Faculty A&P Leads

 The Office of Academic Affairs oversees and facilitates proactive administration of all aspects of policies and processes in partnership with departments related to faculty recruitments and appointments, reappointments and promotions and other faculty employment actions.
 We support departments, the School of Medicine, and the University in safeguarding the integrity, fairness, and transparency of policies and processes affecting the faculty.

-- Understand Appointment, Reappointment or Promotion Levels of Review at the department level, school level and university level.
-For more information, Click here for Professoriate.
-For more information for Clinician Educators, Click here.
+Understand Appointment, Reappointment or Promotion Levels of Review at the department, school, and university levels.

-- Review the Appointments and Promotions (A&P) Roles.
+Review the Appointments and Promotions (A&P) Roles.
 Each role noted performs a critical function in leading professoriate review actions on behalf of the department.
-For more information to the Appointments and Promotions (A&P) Roles, Click here.

-- Professoriate - Review the Long Form Sections.
+Review the Long Form Sections.
 The long form is an assemblage of confidential documents for the appointment, reappointment, or promotion of a Professoriate faculty member.
-For more information to the Long Form Sections, Click here.

-- Clinician Educator- Review the file sections.
+Review the file sections.
 The file is an assemblage of confidential documents for the appointment, reappointment, or promotion of a Clinician Educator.
-For more information to the file sections, Click here.

 Considerations